-It is wonderful when you can plant a few cut and come again crops and reap a bountiful harvest all season.
-They’re a great addition to the backyard garden, supplying companion plants in your garden and your friends and family with season-long nutrients.
+Planting cut and come again crops means you will reap a consistent, bountiful harvest all season.
+Many of these giving crops will also act as companion plants in your garden and provide your friends and family with season-long nutrients.

 24 vegetables and herbs that are cut and come again crops, providing a season-long harvest from your backyard garden.